-As the end of the year approaches, consider taking the following steps to encourage employees to utilize any unused benefits for 2024:
+As the end of the year approaches, consider taking the following steps to encourage employees to utilize any unused benefits for 2025:

 - Remind employees about what happens to unused funds in their health flexible spending accounts (FSAs), health reimbursement arrangements (HRAs) and dependent care FSAs at the end of the year.
-Encourage employees to use their unspent balances in these accounts, especially if unused funds are forfeited at the end of 2024 (calendar-year plans only). - Review employee paid time off (PTO) balances and remind employees of the company's policy for unused PTO at the end of the year (for example, perhaps your company caps carryovers of unused PTO).
+Encourage employees to use their unspent balances in these accounts, especially if unused funds are forfeited at the end of 2025 (calendar-year plans only); and - Review employee paid time off (PTO) balances and remind employees of the company's policy for unused PTO at the end of the year (for example, perhaps your company caps carryovers of unused PTO).

-December 2024
+December 2025

 Dec.
-15, 2024-Provide SAR to Plan Participants (Calendar-year Plans Only)-If Form 5500 Deadline Was Extended
+15, 2025-Provide SAR to Plan Participants (Calendar-year Plans Only) if Form 5500 Deadline Was Extended

 Provide an SAR to covered employees by Dec.
-15, 2024, if you have a calendar-year plan and the plan's form 5500 deadline was extended.
+15, 2025, if you have a calendar-year plan and the plan's form 5500 deadline was extended.
 In general, the SAR must be provided within nine months of the close of the plan year.
-However, if the plan's Form 5500 deadline was extended, the SAR must be provided within two months after the close of the extension period.
+However, if the plan's Form 5500 deadline is extended, the SAR must be provided within two months after the close of the extension period.
 For calendar-year plans, this extended deadline is Dec.
-15, 2024.
-Plans that are exempt from the annual 5500 filing requirement are not required to provide a SAR.
+15, 2025.
+Plans that are exempt from the annual 5500 filing requirement are not required to provide an SAR.
 Unfunded welfare plans are also generally exempt from the SAR requirement.

 Dec.
-31, 2024-Submit a Gag Clause Attestation for Your Health Plan
+31, 2025-Submit a Gag Clause Attestation

-A federal transparency law requires health plans and health insurance issuers to submit attestations of compliance with the prohibition on gag clauses by Dec.
+Employer-sponsored health plans and health insurance issuers must submit attestations of compliance with the prohibition on gag clauses by Dec.
 31 each year.
-Plans and issuers submit their attestations through a CMS website.
+Plans and issuers can submit their attestations through a CMS website.
 If the issuer for a fully insured health plan provides the attestation, the health plan does not also need to provide an attestation.
 Employers with self-insured health plans can enter into written agreements with their TPAs to provide the attestation, but the legal responsibility remains with the health plan.